 Santorini is a magical place but to get the most out of your visit, there are a few things to know.
 So, here are 13 useful tips for planning the perfect trip to Santorini.

-If you are about to plan your trip to Santorini and having some questions that are not covered in this quick guide, don’t hesitate to let me know in the comment section down below.
+If you are about to plan your trip to Santorini and have some questions that are not covered in this quick guide, don’t hesitate to let me know in the comment section down below.

 I will try my best to answer them so your trip to Santorini (or perhaps your honeymoon in Santorini) can be as magical as possible.